Agoric/agoric-sdk/packages/governance/README.md

 powerful creatorFacet.
 ContractGovernor needs access to the paramManager, but shouldn't share it.
-So the contractGovernor's `creatorFacet` provides access to the governed contract's `publicFacet`, `creatorFacet`, `instance`, `voteOnApiInvocation`, and `voteOnParamChange`.
-The contract's owner should treat `voteOnApiInvocation` and `voteOnParamChange` as particularly powerful.
+So the contractGovernor's `creatorFacet` provides access to the governed contract's `publicFacet`, `creatorFacet`, `instance`, `voteOnInvocation`, and `voteOnParamChange`.
+The contract's owner should treat `voteOnInvocation` and `voteOnParamChange` as particularly powerful.

 ### Governing Electorates